This post may contain affiliate links. Please read my privacy policy.

 Use a neutral oil with a high smoke point, like vegetable or canola oil, when frying.
 This way, the oil won’t add any strong flavors, so the filling shines through, and you’ll get a light, crispy crust.

 Make sure the oil is hot enough before frying—around 180°C (350°F).
 If the oil’s too cold, the pastry will soak up extra oil and turn greasy.
-Right after frying, drain them on paper towels to keep them crisp.
+Right after frying, drain them on paper towels or let cool on a wire rack to keep them crisp.

 Other Street Food You Might Like